 This date is an estimated period a bottle of balsamic vinegar stays at its best quality.
 Although it is still safe to consume after its expiry date, a decrease in quality, such as the flavor and taste, might be observed.

 It is very unlikely, but still possible.
 The acidic property of balsamic vinegar provides an unfavorable condition for mold growth.
 When it is not stored properly, it allows contaminants to enter the bottle.

 Refrigerating a bottle of balsamic vinegar is not necessary.
 Room temperature is enough to preserve its quality.
 It won’t go bad if it’s sealed tightly and kept in a dark and cool place.

-Reduced balsamic vinegar (or simply known as reduction) is made by simmering balsamic vinegar to enhance its flavor and create a thicker consistency.
+Reduced balsamic vinegar (or simply known as reduction) is made by simmering this vinegar to enhance its flavor and create a thicker consistency.
 Other ingredients such as garlic, onion, or sugar may be added.

 If you buy a bottle of reduced balsamic vinegar, store it in a refrigerator after opening.
 Make sure to close the lid tightly.
 If you make it yourself, it can last for up to 3 months with a similar storing method of a store-bought one.

 As mentioned above, good quality balsamic vinegar will stay good as long as you always close the bottle tightly and store it properly in a cool, dark place.
 Proper storage is key to maintain food quality and safety, including for all types of vinegar or balsamic vinaigrette salad dressing.

 - Does vinegar expire?